Who will be on my care team?

 Are there foods I will need to avoid during recovery at your facility?

-If there are special dietary requirements for your recovery – for instance, if you need a heart healthy or sugar free diet — your doctor will let us know when you leave the hospital and we will be ready for you at Fairmont Care.
+If there are particular dietary requirements for your recovery – for instance, if you need a heart healthy or sugar-free diet — your doctor will let us know when you leave the hospital and we will be ready for you at Fairmont Care.

 How will you be assured that I’m getting enough nourishment?

 Our nursing team will carefully monitor your calories and fluid intake.
 Food helps you heal, and we want you to get the proper nutrition and hydration while enjoying your meals.

 What if I’m sleeping when my meal arrives?

 If you do not wish to be disturbed during naps, we will not bother you.
 We can save your meal or we offer an “Always Available” menu that you can use to select menu items during off hours.
 Don’t worry, you will not go hungry at Fairmont Care.